 More Useful Stuff

-Let’s say you want your construction crew to erect bigger biceps.
+Let’s say you want your muscle construction crew to erect bigger biceps.

 They’ll rely mostly on two key building materials: myofibrils (ropelike strands made up of thinner protein filaments) and sarcoplasm (a gel-like fuel that surrounds the myofibrils).
 Now, if you lift low reps of heavy weights, the crew will mainly thicken your myofibrils, increasing size and strength.
 If, on the other hand, you lift high reps of medium weights, those hard hats will primarily boost the volume of your sarcoplasm, building size and endurance.
 “Both kinds of growth require stressing your muscles beyond what they’re used to, and the way you train dictates which kind of growth you emphasise,” says certified strength and conditioning coach Alexander Koch, an associate professor of exercise science at Truman State University.
 That’s why he recommends cycling through weights that are moderately heavy (eight to 12 reps), heavy (four to six reps) and maximally heavy (one to three reps), over a period of several weeks.

 When you do a high number of reps with a moderate weight, some myofibril growth occurs (see “Shred” below), but your body also sends a signal to increase the size and number of mitochondria, the mini motors inside all your cells.
 As your mitochondria multiply to handle the endurance demands of a high-rep workout, your supply of sarcoplasm also increases to make your muscles function more efficiently.
 Sarcoplasm is made up of adenosine triphosphate, creatine phosphate, glycogen and water – a combination that not only transports energy to your muscles but also adds volume to your myofibrils.